mihir-28/KittyPay/README.md

 - **Date Editing** - Retroactively adjust expense dates for accurate budgeting and tracking
 - **Categories with Emojis** - Visual categorization making expense tracking more intuitive
 - **Notes & Details** - Add context to expenses with detailed notes
+- **Member Management** - Edit and remove members from kitties with proper owner controls
+- **Expense Editing** - Full support for updating or deleting existing expenses

 ### 🧮 Financial Tools
 - **Balance Dashboard** - Visual representation of your spending patterns